June 17th 2025

 I wonder if AI is being trained on weather models.
 Maybe with enough data, current and historic, forecasts would be useful.
 I don’t read them much now unless I’m planning a trip, when they are better than nothing.

 One exception I’m aware of is storm forecasts in the Pyrenees which are fairly reliable although not conclusive.
 Worried in my tent, I watched silent lightning.
-No thunder, no rain, when I was dangerously exposed, but it could have been serious.
+No thunder, no rain, when I was dangerously exposed, and it could have been serious.

 Intelligence is an interesting subject.
 I wouldn’t recommend Daniel Goleman’s book because it’s banal and repetitive, but the idea is important.
 It’s easy to grasp, should be grasped, and obvious.
 A parent with a young child uses emotional intelligence.
 I did it myself when I taught children.